mccright/rand-notes/Commercial_Surveillance_Notes.md

 https://en.wikipedia.org/wiki/Computer_and_network_surveillance

+### Some Names of Commercial Data Collectors and Scavingers
 Below is an imperfect start on a list of companies who *quietly* invade your browser/browsing and then monietize what they learn about you to enable advertisers (and others willing to pay for information about you).
 ===============================================
 33Across
 AcuityAds
 AddThis